asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 ```

 Then, install the guest VM using the downloaded ISO.
 Refer to the [official manual](https://ubuntu.com/server/docs/installation) for more details.
-After the Ubuntu has been installed, restart the guest VM and check whether the installation is successful.
+AAfter the installation is complete, reboot the guest VM and check if the installation was successful.
 This time remove the `-boot dc` argument and detach the ISO drive.

 After setting environment variables, you can launch the reference image (the clean image that is deployed from the Ubuntu ISO), you can use the [startup-ref.sh](./out-of-VM/startup-ref.sh) script to do so.